chesio/bc-security/README.md

 BC Security once a day performs integrity check of WordPress core files.
 This check is done in two phases:
 1. Official md5 checksums from WordPress.org are used to determine if any of core files have been modified.
-1. All files in root directory, `wp-admin` directory (including subdirectories) and `wp-content` directory (including subdirectories) are checked against official checksums list to determine if the file is official (known) file.
+1. All files in root directory, `wp-admin` directory (including subdirectories) and `wp-includes` directory (including subdirectories) are checked against official checksums list to determine if the file is official (known) file.

 Any file that is evaluated as modified or unknown is [logged](#events-logging) and (optionally) reported via [email notification](#notifications).